About the George R. Brown School of Engineering

 ,” the George R. Brown School of Engineering at Rice University as earned a place among the top schools

 in the country by partnering with the sciences, humanities, social sciences, architecture and business to ensure that our solutions are developed within the context of an increasingly complex world.

 Today the school is comprised of nine academic departments

-Among the 132 engineering faculty are 11 members of the National Academies of Engineering, Science and Medicine.
-Four emeritus faculty are also members.
-Our approximately 1,500 undergraduate and 950 graduate students have easy access to professors in the classroom and also work closely with them in their labs.
+Among the 136 engineering faculty are numerous members of the National Academies, including eight in engineering, three in science and two in medicine.
+Three emeritus faculty are also members.
+Our approximately 1,500 undergraduate and 1,000 graduate students have easy access to professors in the classroom and also work closely with them in their labs.

 Departments and centers within the School of Engineering take advantage of Houston's role as a center for the energy industry, medical research, space exploration and the city's growing high-technology sector.
 Several departments have active industrial affiliates programs, and many research projects are undertaken with local companies.
 Students benefit from these relationships through collaborative design and research projects, summer internships, and securing post-graduation jobs while they're still in school.

 We’re in a period of unprecedented challenges, but also unique opportunities brought about through advances in computation and data science, nanotechnology materials and biotechnology.
 Join us as we continue our strong tradition of excellence in education by fostering engineering students’ intellectual curiosity, creativity, and critical thinking skills through a strong scientific, technical, and liberal arts education with unparalleled research and engineering design opportunities.